17. Geemap#

 m = geemap.Map()

-To display it in a Jupyter notebook, simply ask for the object representation:
+To display the map in a Jupyter notebook, simply enter the map object:

 m

-To customize the map, you can specify various keyword arguments, such as center
+To customize the map’s display, you can set various keyword arguments, such as center

 , width